ligato/docs/docs/user-guide/concepts.md

 l2fib del: bridge domain ID 1 invalid
 ```

-The end result is a configuration item, L2FIB, cannot be removed until the bridge domain and interface dependencies are re-created, after they had already been removed!
-This could complicate configuration operations, in particular, if multiple VPP data planes are involved.

 ---

+**Conclusion:**

+You cannot remove the L2FIB configuration items until you re-create the bridge domain and interface dependencies.
+But, you already removed both dependencies!
+This could complicate configuration operations.

+This is where the KV Scheduler comes into play.

+---

 ### Using the KV Scheduler

 The VPP agent exposes a northbound (NB) API definition for every supported configuration item.
-NB configuration of an interface through an API creates the interface, sets state, assigns MAC address and IP addresses and any other parameter values as needed.
+The NB configuration of an interface through an API creates the interface, sets state, assigns MAC address and IP addresses and any other parameter values as needed.

 The VPP agent goes further by permitting the configuration of VPP items with nonexistent references.
 Such an item is not programmed into the VPP data plane per se, but rather the KV Scheduler holds on to the information and postpones VPP programming until all dependencies are resolved.
 This removes the strict VPP configuration ordering constraint demonstrated in the previous section.